 Panchmel dal is prepared with five lentils and is a great accompaniment for Indian flatbreads.

 Theme of the week is dazzling dals.
-The first recipe I posted yesterday is dal tadka which is prepared with toor dal and the second recipe is panchmel dal.
+The first recipe I posted yesterday is Instant Pot dal tadka which is prepared with toor dal and the second recipe is panchmel dal.

 What is Panchmel Dal?

-Panchmel dal is a traditional Rajasthani dish.
+This is a traditional Rajasthani dish.
 Rajasthan is an arid state with scarce fresh vegetables and hence the cuisine uses less fresh ingredients.
-I do not know if my version is authentic but the main reason I made it with no onion garlic is to keep it as close to the traditional recipe as possible.

 This is a 5 lentils dal or 5 lentils Indian stew.
 Lentils used are toor dal, whole moong, chana dal, urad dal with/without skin, masoor dal and moong dal.
 Of the six lentils mentioned above, one can pick masoor dal or moong dal as the fifth lentil.
 Regardless of the types used, the common dals are toor dal, chana dal, whole moong and urad dal.
 The fifth dal is subjective.
 I used split moong dal and is a good substitute for masoor dal.